- Home

 5809

-Dimensions including mount.
+Dimensions include mount.

 Provenance:

-Private Swiss collection.
+Private Swiss collection

 David Le Lay (1945 - 2017).

-Private French collection.
+Private French collection

 Egyptian Porphyry was quarried at Gebel Dokhan, in what became known as Mons Porphyrites - a group of quarries in Egypt's Red Sea Hills.
-First discovered in the early first century AD, the quarries remained in operation until the fifth century and were Imperial property.

 Just as the colour purple was exclusively for the use of the Emperor, the royal-coloured stone was reserved for Imperial use and was the supreme symbol of Imperial Power.